NGavr/Practicum_projects/README.md

 I also needed to create a checklist for the logic of the "Payment Method" and "Add Card" windows.
 And test cases for the "Book" button.
+Then conduct testing according to the compiled documentation and, if necessary, create bug reports.
+After that, create a testing report.